 For a beginner DSLR astrophotographer, the only filter I recommend is a light pollution filter.

 A light pollution filter is a must if you live and shoot from a city (even a small one like mine - 20k people).
-A filter of this type doesn't block all the light pollution in your area, but it reduces it significantly and is worth buying.
-For my telescope, I use the Orion SkyGlow Imaging Filter and I'm very happy with it.
+A filter of this type doesn't block all the light pollution in your area, but it significantly reduces and is worth buying.
+I use the Orion SkyGlow Imaging Filter for my telescope, and I'm delighted with it.
 Another popular option among the astrophotography community is the IDAS LPS filter - I haven't tested it yet, but other people say it's also good.

 Do you already have some photography equipment?
 Use it!